120lab/crawler-find-word/README.md

 We strict about our code , so, we choose to use 'travis-ci' and 'npm audit'.

-Review bugs you found or feature you want in our Slack click this [invitation](https://join.slack.com/t/crawler-find-word/shared_invite/enQtMzYyOTcyNjE5MDEzLTc4NWM3Y2QyZmNiMWY5OWJhMGVkMzNlZWEyOGQ2NWVjMmMwMjFlZWUyNDkwOTRkZmVmMjIxZDMzNjU0ZTdhZWU)
+Review bugs you found or feature you want in our Slack click this Slack [invitation](https://join.slack.com/t/crawler-find-word/shared_invite/enQtMzYyOTcyNjE5MDEzLTc4NWM3Y2QyZmNiMWY5OWJhMGVkMzNlZWEyOGQ2NWVjMmMwMjFlZWUyNDkwOTRkZmVmMjIxZDMzNjU0ZTdhZWU)

 ## Features:

 Configurable level of maximum pages to visit.
 Configurable root URL and Word to search.
 Use event driven API, Raise 'Done' event when process ends.
 Return usefull statistical data.
+Enable Docker hosting
 Use Cheerio to find word or phrase in the DOM.
 Tested with Mocha and Chai.